bczhc/qmc-decode/README.md

 when `output` is a directory, the output filename is automatically assigned from the extension of the input file.

-`ekey` is a 704-byte Base64-encoded cipher text
+`ekey` is a 704- or 364-byte Base64-encoded cipher text

 ### Supported file formats: